Home Page Introduction Tree Index Tree Pages

 Mrs Barton I have a fleeting memory of Mrs Barton being very strict, and I wasn't too keen on her, but perhaps she told me off about something which I felt was unnecessary?

 Mrs. S. Cohen CHS - Mrs Cohen.jpg (26118 bytes) "Coco" was a quite formidable Jewish lady, though not tall and tending to plumpness!
 Stood no nonsense, but was fair and her human side was often on show.
-I remember in French, explaining the word "Fatigue" being like the English word "fatigue" and asking if we knew what it meant.
-"If I say I'm fatigued, it doesn't mean I'm fat" she said - implying "I know I'm a bit plump!"
-You'd know when she was annoyed because she would purse her lips, causing many wrinkles to form around them (used to fascinate me!).

 Mrs. M. Evans CHS - Mrs Evans.jpg (38789 bytes) I remember Mrs Evans as very kindly and I liked her a lot.
 Being J1 form teacher, she had to cope with a lot of small children experiencing their first break from their mothers.
 Some of the boys cried a lot.
 I never did - school had been explained to me by my Mum.
 Mrs Evans made it much easier to be away from the comfort of your family.
 She lived in Harborne - not far from me and I often saw her shopping when I was older, but I never took the chance to speak to her, in case she couldn't remember me.
-I think she died some years ago.

 Mr. H. Hamilton (Headmaster) "Hammy" Hamilton suffered with Parkinson's disease.
 He kept discipline in the school.
 As well as teaching the 4th form Latin and some other subjects, he also took a small group of us on Friday afternoons to groom us to take the King Edward "main" school exam.
 (Friday was a half-day for everyone else).
 These lessons were quite enjoyable.
 I remember Mr Hamilton reading us stories by "Saki" as well as teaching us more advanced maths etc.